atahami3/Parser/README.md

 ./a.out
 ```

-or simply run this the Make file command
+or simply run the Make file command

 ```
 make all